Content Strategy & Creation

 Helping Investors and Other Stakeholders Understand ESG

 Horace Mann sees its commitment to corporate social responsibility as a natural extension of its mission to serve educators, who shape the lives of students in schools all over the country.
-To tell this story to investors and other stakeholders, Maryellen Thielen worked with the client to uncover compelling stories about Horace Mann's environmental, social and governance (ESG) commitment, which included adding SASB-related disclosures in the company’s 2018-2019 CSR report and expanded GRI reporting in its 2017 CSR report.
+Maryellen Thielen worked with the client to uncover compelling stories about Horace Mann's environmental, social and governance (ESG) commitment, which included adding SASB-related disclosures in the company’s 2018-2019 CSR report and expanded GRI reporting in the company's 2017 CSR report.
 This report received a Silver Award in the insurance category from the League of American Communications Professionals (LACP) and was ranked 53 overall in LACP's Global Top 100 for 2017-2018, based on comparison with entries from more than two dozen countries.